 If you think full coverage might be a better fit, check out our article on cheap full-coverage car insurance.
 Here’s some more information about liability-only coverage to help you find the cheapest liability insurance.

-The national average monthly premium for liability-only insurance is $103.
-Premiums vary widely.
-Your location, driving record, credit history, and more can factor significantly into your costs.
+The national average monthly premium for liability-only insurance is $100.
+Premiums vary widely depending on factors like your location, driving record, credit history, and more.

-COUNTRY Financial offers the cheapest liability car insurance, with average monthly rates of $34.
+COUNTRY Financial offers the cheapest liability car insurance, with an average monthly rate of $40.
 If COUNTRY Financial isn’t available in your area, that doesn’t mean you won’t find coverage that cheap.
 Compare quotes online or speak to an agent to find the best option available to you.

 Auto-Owners and USAA also offer affordable liability coverage.